CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

 ### II.
 Materials and preparation

 **Materials:**
-* Navigating Stakeholder and Decision-Making Challenges Case Study Milestone 2
+* Navigating Stakeholder and Decision-Making Challenges Threaded Scenario Milestone 2
 * SWOT Analysis Template

 **Pre-Read for participants:**
-* Read Nagivating Stakeholder and Decision-Making Challenges Case Study Milestone 2
+* Read Nagivating Stakeholder and Decision-Making Challenges Threaded Scenario Milestone 2

 ### III.
 Session Agenda and activities

 **Activity:** SWOT Analysis of Solution Paths
 **Time:** 60-75 minutes
-**Purpose:** Evaluate CRM options using structured analysis and case data
+**Purpose:** Evaluate CRM options using structured analysis and scenario data

 **Instructions:**
 - **Frame the rask (\<5 min)**
-    - Read aloud the Milestone goal from the case:
+    - Read aloud the Milestone goal from the scenario:
         - To complete this milestone, systematically evaluate numerous factors to make a decision that ensures alignment with your organization’s strategic goals and operational requirements.
-For example, you will assess the current state and needs, evaluate custom APIs, create a life cycle cost estimate and also analyze the Strengths, Weaknesses, Opportunities, and Threats (SWOT) of each option provided in the case below.
+For example, you will assess the current state and needs, evaluate custom APIs, create a life cycle cost estimate and also analyze the Strengths, Weaknesses, Opportunities, and Threats (SWOT) of each option provided in the scenario below.
 Then make a decision and plan for integrating and monitoring the chosen solution and its performance.
         - That’s a lot to tackle—let’s break it down step by step.
 - **Recap and warm-up discussion (\<5 min)**
     - Before we jump into evaluating CRM options, let’s bring forward what we’ve learned so far.
 Ask the group: